 - Plan B will cover virtually all hospitalization costs.
 This plan will also cover skilled nursing facility costs as well as hospice care deductibles.

 - Plan C is one of the most extensive plans and covers almost every cost.
-The only exceptions are Part B excessive costs, hospitalization after 365 days, and skilled nursing care after 101 days.
+The only exceptions are Part B excess charges, hospitalization after 365 days, and nursing care after 101 days.

-- Plan F is considered to be one of the most popular available plans, as it covers the Part B deductibles as well as the services covered in Plan D.
+- Plan F is considered to be one of the most popular available plans, as it covers your Medicare Part B deductible as well as the services covered in Plan D.

-- Plan K pays half of the Part B deductibles and coinsurance for hospitalization and skilled nursing care.
-Me has an out-of-pocket maximum, allowing participants to better plan their expenses.
+- Plan K pays half of the Part B deductibles and coinsurance for hospitalization.
+This plan has an out-of-pocket maximum, allowing participants to better plan their expenses.

 - Plan M provides extensive coverage but only covers half of your Part A deductible for hospitalization.